wastedchinesepotential/creativecoding2025/finalassignment/README.md

 ---

 This is the first step to learning how to make chladni patterns with a grid.
-This evolved into finalprojectfinal.
+This evolved into the "digitalchladni" folder.